-§2M6.2.
-This section applies to offenses related to nuclear energy not specifically addressed elsewhere.
-This provision covers violations of statutes as well as rules and regulations, license conditions, and orders of the Nuclear Regulatory Commission and the Department of Energy, including accidental discharge of radioactive materials.
-The maximum term of imprisonment for violations of some of these provisions may be up to twenty years if the offense was intended to injure the United States or aid a foreign government.
+Background: This section applies to offenses related to nuclear energy not specifically addressed elsewhere.
+This provision covers, for example, violations of statutes dealing with rules and regulations, license conditions, and orders of the Nuclear Regulatory Commission and the Department of Energy.